Fitzpatrick in contention as Pereira leads US PGA

 He is level with Will Zalatoris, who led after round two but hit a 73.

-It was largely those who could hang on to what they had who fared better, bar a handful of well-constructed rounds from the likes of Fitzpatrick and Ireland's Seamus Power, who moved to three under par with a 67.
+It was largely those who could hang on to what they had who fared better, bar a handful of well-constructed rounds from the likes of Fitzpatrick, Seamus Power of Ireland and American Cameron Young, who also shot 67s.

+Young's round included an eagle at the par-four 17th to move him to five under par, one ahead of Mexican Abraham Ancer, who shot a level-par 70, while Power is at three under.

+It sets up an intriguing final day with none of the top top six having won a major.

-American Cameron Young also produced a 67 that included an eagle at the par-four 17th to move him to five under par, while compatriot Webb Simpson defied the trend to post a five-under 65 that hoisted him to one under.
+American Webb Simpson also defied the trend to post the low round of the day, a five-under 65, that hoisted him to one under.

-Rory McIlroy is level par after toiling to a four-over 74 that included a double and a triple bogey on two of the par three holes.
+Rory McIlroy is level par after toiling to a four-over 74 that included a double bogey and a triple bogey on two of the par three holes.
 It leaves him eight strokes adrift, while Tiger Woods also struggled, finishing the day at 12 over par after a nine-over 79 and the 15-time major champion withdrew.

 Sheffield's Fitzpatrick can only boast one top-10 major finish in his career so far, with that coming on his debut at the Masters six years ago, but the 27-year-old will head out on Sunday in the final pairing after taming Southern Hills on Saturday.